plblum/jivs/docs/API/Conditions/Conditions_Included_with_Jivs.md

 }
 ```
 ## Comparing two values
-Compare two values.
+Compare two values (but not to another `ValueHost`).
 There are many comparison conditions:
 - `equalTo(value)` or `eq(value)`
 - `notEqualTo(value)` or `neq(value)`
 - `lessThan(value)` or `lt(value)`